 In general, people are also putting greater importance on corporate wellness programmes.
 As seen in a survey across the Asia region by the insurer Cigna, 66% of respondents said that it was important that their employees had a wellness programme in place, with 59% saying that it had direct impact on their decision on whether to join a new company or not.

 Other than employee engagement, talent retention, attracting top talent, organisational culture and morale, corporate wellness programmes when implemented properly can also help reduce the cost of health care.

 What is at stake for corporations in Hong Kong

-In Hong Kong , according to the 2018 Healthiest Workplace by AIA Vitality, on average, it’s estimated that the yearly cost per organisation is at HK$3.04 million.
+In Hong Kong , according to the 2018 Healthiest Workplace by AIA Vitality, on average, the lost of productivity added up to a yearly estimate cost or HK$3.04 million per organisation.

 This was calculated through the survey which found that 16% of employees missed work time in a week due to health problems.
 According to this, health-related absenteeism and presenteeism made up for a loss of productivity in as high as 30% of working hours of Hong Kong employees in average.
 The average loss of working days compared to last year increased close to 10 days, from 69.8 days to 78.5 days, well above the average 69.9 days across the markets in Asia Pacific.